 MICHAEL MCGREGOR / 胡墨客

-The Partnerships Manager (Australia) is Michael McGregor.
+Michael McGregor is a Policy Officer at the Australian Public Service in Canberra.
 Between 2014 and 2015 he worked at the Peking University Australian Studies Centre as Research Coordinator, focusing on Australian cultural relations, Australia-China academic exchange, assisting the organisation of the annual FASIC Conference and managing the internship program.
 He also studied Chinese at Renmin University in 2013 and 2014.
 Between 2011 and 2013 Michael worked as a Policy Analyst at the Chamber of Commerce and Industry Queensland (CCIQ), working on state and federal economic development, fiscal and monetary policy and regulatory reform policy.
 He holds a Masters of International Relations (East Asian Studies) and Bachelor of Management from Griffith University, receiving the Vice Chancellor’s Postgraduate Award for Academic Excellence.
 He is currently based in Canberra working on Australian foreign policy in the public service.